-Further initiatives (regional)
+Multilateral initiatives (regional)

-In the context of the OSCE, Switzerland is encouraging and strengthening international and interinstitutional co-operation and coordination, supporting global and regional initiatives and events related to prosecution (bringing terrorists to justice), investigation (special investigation techniques) and the financing of terrorism.
-In December 2014 in Basel, Switzerland hosted the meeting of the OSCE Ministerial Council, at which two Ministerial Declarations were adopted concerning counterterrorism: one on kidnapping for ransom, the other on foreign fighters.
+In the context of the OSCE, Switzerland is encouraging and strengthening international and interinstitutional cooperation and coordination, supporting global and regional initiatives and events related to prosecution (bringing terrorists to justice) and the investigation (special investigation techniques) of the financing of terrorism.
+In December 2014 in Basel, Switzerland hosted the meeting of the OSCE Ministerial Council, at which two Ministerial Declarations concerning counterterrorism were adopted: one on kidnapping for ransom, the other on foreign fighters.